 – commits to permanent deletion of the information if, or when, this becomes possible.

 Practices should speak to their software providers to determine what processes they have in place to securely delete files from their systems.

-Failure to process, retain and dispose of data in an appropriate will be a breach of the Data Protection Act 2018 when it comes into force.
+Failure to process, retain and dispose of data in an appropriate method will be a breach of the Data Protection Act 2018 when it comes into force, as the value of patient dental records and patient personal data, especially in the wake of GDPR, is huge.
 The ICO have considerable enforcement powers, and can impose significant fines for breaches (up to 4% of the annual turnover).

 If you find this article interesting, please like, comment and share it!